NarayanTheRocker/AI-Interactive-Learning-Assistant/README.md

-##⚙️ Getting Started
+#⚙️ Getting Started
 Follow these steps to set up and run the AI-Powered Interactive Learning Assistant on your local machine.

-🚚 1.
+#🚚 1.
 Get the Code (Clone the Repository)
 Open your terminal or command prompt and run:

-bash
-Copy
-Edit
 git clone https://github.com/NarayanTheRocker/AI-Interactive-Learning-Assistant.git
 cd AI-Interactive-Learning-Assistant

-🧱 2.
-Set Up Your Workspace (Create a Virtual Environment) Creating a virtual environment keeps your dependencies isolated from other Python projects.
+#🧱 2.
+Set Up Your Workspace (Create a Virtual Environment)
+Creating a virtual environment keeps your dependencies isolated from other Python projects.

 For Windows:

-bash
-Copy
-Edit
 python -m venv venv
 venv\Scripts\activate
 For macOS/Linux:

-bash
-Copy
-Edit
 python3 -m venv venv
 source venv/bin/activate

-📦 3.
-Install What's Needed (Install Python Dependencies) Install all the required libraries:
+#📦 3.
+Install What's Needed (Install Python Dependencies)

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Install all the required libraries: pip install -r requirements.txt

-🧠 4.
+#🧠 4.
 Download the Brains!
 (Download AI Models)
-You will need two models:
+#You will need two models:
 One for image captioning (BLIP)
 One for text generation (TinyLlama)

 🟢 A) Download the BLIP Model (Automated)
-We provide a script to do this automatically:
+We provide a script to do this automatically: python download_models.py

-bash
-Copy
-Edit
-python download_models.py
 This will:
 Create a directory like AI_Models/blip-base in your home folder.
 Download the BLIP model into it.
 Print the exact path – keep this path handy for later!

 🟢 B) Download the TinyLlama GGUF Model (Manual)
 Click here to download the TinyLlama GGUF model
 Create a folder on your computer to store it.
 For example:

 Windows: